BRAVO68WEB/bravo68web-portfolio-nextjs/README.md

 #### About this Repo :-

 This Repo cotains source code for my developer portfolio at https://itsmebravo.dev.
-I reworked my existed portfolio to nextjs for make it faster and integrate my existing API at https://api.bravo68web.me
+I reworked my existed portfolio to nextjs for make it faster and integrate my existing API at https://api.b68.dev

 #### Features :-

 -   Discord Integration
--   Online Status Checker
--   Resume Embed
 -   Custom User Stats representations
 -   Art and Project Showcase
 -   Custom Error page (including 404 and 500 response error)